spencelow/power-outages-analysis/README.md

 ## Final Model

-We engineered 3 new features:
+I engineered 3 new features:
 - `TOTAL.ESTIMATED.CUSTOMERS`: sum of RES, COM, and IND customers
 - `PCT_CUSTOMERS_AFFECTED`: ratio of affected customers to total
 - `AFFECTED_X_ANOMALY`: interaction between anomaly level and customer impact

-We used a `RandomForestRegressor` with a tuned pipeline:
+I used a `RandomForestRegressor` with a tuned pipeline:

 **Best Parameters (via GridSearchCV):**
 - `n_estimators`: 200